1234534253/QPT/README.md

 This repository contains the numerical codes to reproduce the results reported in the paper: 'Retrieving complex polarization transformations via optimized quantum process tomography' submitted to ...

-With the Jupyter Notebooks available in the repository, it is possible to reconstruct $SU(2)$ processes both via Machine Learning (ML) and Genetic Algorithms (GAs).
+With the Jupyter Notebooks available in the repository, it is possible to reconstruct $SU(2)$ processes both via Neural Networks (NN) and Genetic Algorithms (GAs).

 In detail the repo is organized as follows: